ovh/node-ovh/README.md

 ```

 To allow your application to use your account, you just need to go to the `validationUrl` and to authorize the application.
-After that, you will be able to use this `credentialToken` and `consumerKey`.
+After that, you will be able to use this `consumerKey`.
 For more information, read the examples below.

 #### Usage
 You can call the REST API using differents ways.
 The first is similar to the WS usage: